ultraleap/HandyBeam/doc/source/023_api_principles.rst

 ~~~~~~~

 * Objects organize data and procedures, can hold them together under single name
-* Objects take care for the data to be correct and complete
+* Objects take care for the data to be correct and complete, as far as practicable
 * Objects can be optionally serialisable, but not necessarily.
 They can contain non-serialisable items.
 * Objects keep procedures and use them to manipulate data in data structures
-* Objects take care for allowing procedures to only run if the data is OK
+* Objects take care for allowing procedures to only run if the data is OK, but due to how nature works, they might sometimes be wrong
-* Objects generally only carry one version of data in it's data structure
+* Objects generally only carry one version of data (single 'opinion about state of the world') in it's data structure
-* Objects can hold multiple procedures but only expose the one that is appropriate to the data at hand
+* Objects can hold multiple procedures but tend to only expose the ones that are appropriate to the data at hand
-* Objects take care of errors and suggest action
+* Objects make effort to take care of errors and suggest action by the user
+* Objects make effort to be compatible with other objects as needed, and can have glue code
 * They can contain extra methods and state data to do housekeeping
-* They can use it's internal state to make shortcuts to typical uses of procedures
+* They can use it's internal state to make shortcuts to typical uses of procedures, or even select procedures silently
-* Objects are easy to use, and can even look nice in demos
+* Objects strive to be easy to use, and can even look nice in demos
 * Over time, objects can have different/evolving functionality under the same brand name.
 The old versions of the objects and their functionality remains with git
 * Objects support in-line help/hints (e.g. method and field lists with short docstrings)
 * Other than above, they receive third priority for documentation